voromahery/tic-tac-toe/README.md

 Tic Tac Toe is a board game that can be played with 2 people competing against to each other.
 Each person has a piece whether cross (X) or circle (O).
 The goal is to get three of your pieces aligned (eg: XXX or OOO), horizontally or vertically or diagonally.

-By building this application, I learned to use Redux toolkit and it helped me a lot to be confident with React and typeScript.
+By building this application, I learned to use Redux toolkit and it helped me a lot to be confident with React and TypeScript.

 ## [Built With](#built-with)